jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/json/AppName.md

 # **AppName<span></span>.json Files**
  `AppName.json` files found in the `/json` directory.
-These files are used to provide informations for the frontend.
+These files are used to provide informations for the website.
 For this guide we take `/json/snipeit.json` as example.

- ## 1 **Json Generator**
+ ## 1. JSON Generator
- - To spare you some headache creating the json file, use the [Json-Editor](https://community-scripts.github.io/ProxmoxVE/json-editor)
+Use the [JSON Generator](https://community-scripts.github.io/ProxmoxVE/json-editor) to create this file for your application.